tylertitsworth/ai-cluster/README.md

 1x 12V 12A Power Supply

-> Vendor Neural, The one I grabbed goes up to 144W and was slightly cheaper than what is on Turing Pi's site
+> Vendor Neural, the one I grabbed goes up to 144W and was slightly cheaper than what is on Turing Pi's site

 1x PC Open Frame Test Bench with Acrylic Stand

-> This is placeholder until the [official case](https://turingpi.com/product/turing-mini-itx-case/) arrives
+> This is a placeholder until the [official case](https://turingpi.com/product/turing-mini-itx-case/) arrives

 ### BMC

-Powering on the board gave a satisfying lightup and before long I was able to access the BMC at `turingpi.local`.
-With the default credentials being `root/turing` I had a sigh of relief that everything was working as intended and I could power on a node without issue.
+Powering on the board gave a satisfying light-up, and before long, I was able to access the BMC at `turingpi.local`.
+With the default credentials being `root/turing`, I had a sigh of relief that everything was working as intended and I could power on a node without issue.

-I quickly found that switching to an SSH connection was much more convenient, because the BMC doesn't actually refresh the state of the nodes on the board.
+I quickly found that switching to an SSH connection was much more convenient because the BMC doesn't actually refresh the state of the nodes on the board.
 All it does is send commands via an API.
-This might seem like a small thing, but what it means in reality is that the webui doesn't actually tell you whether your nodes are on/off.
+This might seem like a small thing, but what it means in reality is that the web UI doesn't actually tell you whether your nodes are on/off.
 It also lacks a [UART](https://docs.turingpi.com/docs/tpi-uart) log output, which is necessary for any kind of debugging.

 ## Flashing & OS Setup